lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 }
 ```

-💡 If you use Sublime's linter, then ESLint will complain of a syntax error.
+💡 If you use your text editor's linter, then ESLint will complain of a syntax error.
 This exercise is not configured to support the [`babel-eslint`](https://github.com/babel/babel-eslint) package which would allow this kind of syntax.
 Just continue the challenge ignoring this error.

 Go ahead and click on the button.
 Can you see the `this.triggerTarget` in the console?
 Is it referencing the `<button />` element in the DOM?